-In 2013, Nokia received a $1.35 billion grant from European Union for the Future and Emerging Technologies to develop and commercialize graphene.
-Graphene is a material made from a one atom thick of Carbon arranged like interlinked hexagons.
+In 2013, Nokia received $1.35 billion grant from European Union for the Future and Emerging Technologies to develop and commercialize graphene.
+Graphene is a material made from one atom thick of Carbon arranged like interlinked hexagons.

 Despite of its two-dimensional form, it is often considered as the world’s strongest material—even harder than diamond, and 100 times stronger than steel of the same thickness.

 Graphene is a very thin and nearly transparent material that about 97.7% of visible light could pass through it.
 It is also so light that you can balance it on top of a delicate flower without bending the petals (in a form of aerographene).
 Additionally, graphene is a good electrical and heat conductor that it could possibly replace copper and silicon in our gadgets in the future.

 In a statement from Henry Terri (former Chief Technology Officer of Nokia) back in 2013, he said that Nokia have “deep roots in the field” and that the company “first started working with graphene already in 2006.”
 Terri also said that Nokia for years of research, have come to identify the application of material in modern computing environment and since have done “some very promising work so far”.

 But for years, we haven’t heard any developments from Nokia regarding graphene (or they intend to be more discreet), at least in the mainstream media.
 NPU reported last month that Nokia 9, HMD’s upcoming flagship smartphone, will have a camera with a graphene-based camera sensors.
 This motivates us to dig the internet to look for the answers and we found some exciting and interesting things.

 Reasons Why Nokia Is Using Graphene